The Hoover House

 Built in 1917, the Hoover House – the stately residence on Cincinnati Avenue in historic Kern Place – is steeped in UTEP history and legend.

-Named for the family that donated it to the University, the mansion has been home to five UTEP presidents, including the current resident, Diana Natalicio, who is the longest-serving president in UTEP’s history.
+Named for the family that donated it to the University, the mansion has been home to six presidents of The University of Texas at El Paso, including its current resident, Heather Wilson, who is the institution’s 11th president.

-Playing a dual role for UTEP, as both a residence and a center for hospitality, the Hoover House has hosted many prominent visitors, including former Governor Ann Richards, Senator Lamar Alexander and former First Lady Laura Bush.
-It also serves as the setting for many celebratory and ceremonial UTEP events, from the annual Student Government Association swearing-in ceremony, to receptions recognizing faculty and staff achievements.
+Playing a dual role for UTEP, as both a residence and a center for hospitality, the Hoover House has hosted many prominent visitors, including former Gov. Ann Richards, Sen. Lamar Alexander (R-Tennessee) and former first lady Laura Bush.
+It also serves as the setting for many celebratory and ceremonial UTEP events, from the annual Student Government Association swearing-in ceremony to receptions recognizing faculty and staff achievements.

 In 2014, Hoover House doors were opened to community groups for special events as part of the University’s Centennial celebration.